Negrini085/PhotoNim/docs/roadmap/geometry.md

 </div>
 <div style="height: 40px;"></div>

 Vectors are one of the fundamental units of our code as they allow us to define directions and will also serve as the basis for implementing points and normals.
 To ensure maximum generality, the most general vectors are template arrays with a specified length.
-The type ```Vec*[N: static[int], V]``` specializes in fixed-length, fixed-type vectors, as we are particularly interested in float32 vectors that are 2, 3, or 4 memory cells long (due to the dimensionality of our problem).
+The type ```Vec*[N: static[int], V]``` specializes in fixed-length, fixed-type vectors, as we are particularly interested in float32 vectors that are 2, 3, or 4 memory cells long (due to the dimensionality of the problem we want to solve).

 ```nim
 type